Skip to Content

 Tutorial

 Print out the Bigger & Better bib pattern.
 You will either need to print two and tape the two halves together or print one and place it on the fold of your fabric.
+I find it easier to print one and then fold the fabric piece in half.

 When you print it out it should measure just over 10 and 1/4 inches from top to bottom.
 If it doesn’t then adjust your printer settings, such as scale or zoom.